swiss-art-research-net/skkg-pipeline/README.md

 * first-run:                               Task to run when the pipeline is run for the first time
 * generate-example-record-object:          Generates an example record for developing the mapping in the X3ML editor
 * generate-example-record-person:          Generates an example record for developing the mapping in the X3ML editor
-* ingest-items:                            Ingest items for all modules
+* ingest-items:                            Ingest items for all modules.
+Add --debug true To see the response from the triplestore
 * ingest-object-items:                     Ingests the object items into the triplestore
 * ingest-ontologies:                       Ingests the ontologies into individual named Graphs
 * ingest-person-items:                     Ingests the person items into the triplestore